 - Without a Staggered Board: A non-staggered board can experience more pressure to perform than a staggered board.
 Knowledge and advice are at risk of loss along with guidance.
 Board members are more likely to make bad decisions due to pressure from a hostile takeover or an aggressive shareholder.

 There's an argument that the staggered board is a powerful deterrent to a hostile takeover.
 But it also has the effect of entrenching the board and providing too much protection from shareholder influence.
 Directors aren't incentivized to look out for the company and are more likely to look out for themselves instead.
 It's found that staggered boards are associated with:

 - Lower market values in comparison to book value

 - CEOs less sensitive to pay-based performance rewards

 A single hostile board director is known as a poison pill.
 They can be installed or removed by authority of the board.
 However, it's difficult to make the change when a third of the board is up for election.
 While the staggered board does deter a hostile takeover, they don't greatly deter bidders in any way.
 A bidder that is determined to buy the company simply does so at a higher price.

 It depends on the director class and corporate bylaws.
 The corporation sets the length of time each class serves which means one class serves for one year while another may serve for five years.

 A staggered board has a valuable role when it comes to making major changes in the business.
 There may be a need to make changes to the direction of the business.
 Knowing that the board is in place for a certain amount of time adds a steadying influence to the decision making process.

 If you need help with a staggered board, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.